 Visiting Research Professorships

-Each year SSI offers one or two visiting research professorships.
+CURRENTLY NOT ACCEPTING APPLICATIONS: Each year SSI offers one or two visiting research professorships.
 These are research positions with no teaching and very limited administrative duties.
-The successful candidate will advance his or her own research agenda while simultaneously producing SSI studies on relevant strategic topics which will be distributed to military leaders, government officials, civilian academics, and the global strategic community.
+The successful candidate will advance his or her research agenda while simultaneously producing SSI studies on relevant strategic topics that will be distributed to military leaders, government officials, civilian academics, and the global strategic community.

 The professorships are authorized under the Intergovernmental Personnel Act and are fully funded.
 The visiting research professor remains an employee of his or her current educational institution at his or her current salary.
 The Army War College reimburses the current employing institution for salary and benefits.
 The War College offers generous travel and research support, and may also provide relocation assistance to the successful candidate.